hamidshojaee/BlackJackSim/README.md

 * randomPlay - This plays using a random allowed action.
 Results of this could be used to train machine learning alogrithms.
 * dealerPlay - This plays using standard BlackJack dealer play strategy.

-The getHandTotal() method is also useful to get the hand total, which takes into consideration soft hands (where an Ace is counted as an 11).
+The getHandTotal() method is also useful to get the hand total, which takes into consideration soft hands (a hand with an Ace that is counted as an 11).
 If a hand total is considered to be a soft hand, it also sets the "softHand" variable that's passed in to true.

-### The Player and Dealer classes
+### The Player and Dealer Classes
 Since most of the logic for how the hand is played is actually in the Hand class, the Player and Dealer objects are just wrappers to hold a hand.
 Ideally, it might make sense to refactor the code to put the "play" methods into the Player and Dealer classes rather than the Hand class.

 Another potential refactor might make the Dealer a kind of Player rather than its own class.

-### The Table class
+### The Table Class
 The Table class is where the bulk of the action is.

 When the table "playRound()" is called, the table first deals the first 2 cards as no logic is needed prior to dealing the first 2 cards to all players and the dealer.
 If the dealer doesn't have a BlackJack, it then continues the play.